top of page

 Perimenopause can bring on its form of “roid rage”.

-But let’s focus on estrogen, there are estrogen receptors all over the body, from top to tail and beyond.
+There are estrogen receptors all over the body, from top to tail and beyond.
 That includes skin, heart, brain, bladder, pelvic floor, genitals, uterus, prostate, lungs, bones, kidneys, and of course most famously the breasts, boobs, tits, and milkshakes, one reason there is caution around supplementation.

 E2 - Estradiol is the estrogen that all people possess until they don't.
 It is sometimes referred to as E2.
 It is made in the ovaries and the testicles.
 When we think of hormone supplementation this is the type of estrogen that is usually prescribed.
 Estradiol is known for helping mood, bone strength, hot flashes, and feeling moist where moisture is desired.